apache/metron/metron-interface/metron-alerts/README.md

 npm install
 ```

-Currently both Protractor and Cypress tests are available, so the previous section of this text is stil relevant.
+Currently both Protractor and Cypress tests are available, so the previous section of this text is still relevant.
 However, in the near future we're planning to migrate fully to Cypress.
 You can find the public discussion about this in the following link: [Discussion thread](https://lists.apache.org/thread.html/b6a0272c7809c05e8b7aff20171720e8ec76f8a0e9481169c37a4a4a@%3Cdev.metron.apache.org%3E)